thorstenkramm/about-me/README.md

 Productowner for SaaS temperature monitoring solutions of Testo SE & Co.
 KGaA

-### Senior Consultant at KnowlITge GmbH Sankt Augustin, 12/2010 - 09/2017 (freelance).
+### 2010-12 to 2017-09 Senior Consultant at KnowlITge GmbH Sankt Augustin, (freelance).

 Consulting and project management for IT infrastructure, monitoring, IT automation